-Virginia Maksymowicz ("Prof. Maks") is an artist who, in addition to courses in sculpture, drawing, papermaking and printmaking, taught First Year Seminars, Connections I and the Senior Capstone for studio art majors.
+Virginia Maksymowicz (“Prof. Maks”) is an artist who, in addition to courses in sculpture, drawing, papermaking and printmaking, taught First Year Seminars, Connections I and the Senior Capstone for studio art majors.
 She retired from teaching in 2018 and now holds the title of Professor Emerita.

-She is a past recipient of a National Endowment for the Arts fellowship in sculpture and grants from the Pennsylvania Council on the Arts and the Leeway Foundation and the Foundation for Contemporary Art.
-Her artwork has been reviewed in Sculpture Magazine, The New York Times, New York Newsday, The New Art Examiner and The Philadelphia Inquirer.
+Prof. Maks is a past recipient of a National Endowment for the Arts fellowship in sculpture and grants from the Pennsylvania Council on the Arts, the Leeway Foundation and the Foundation for Contemporary Art.
+Her artwork has been reviewed in Sculpture, The New York Times, New York Newsday, The New Art Examiner, The Philadelphia Inquirer and Philadelphia Artblog.
 Her series, The History of Art, appears on the cover of The Female Body, published by the University of Michigan Press (1991).

-She has been a visiting artist at the American Academy in Rome, an artist-in-residence at the Powel House Museum in Philadelphia and Surry Arts in Maine, and a fellow at the Vermont Studio Center.
+She has been a visiting artist at the American Academy in Rome (three times), an artist-in-residence at the Powel House Museum in Philadelphia and Surry Arts in Maine, and a fellow at the Vermont Studio Center.

 Prof. Maks is also engaged in a major research effort in which F&M plays an important role.
 An initiative called “The CETA Arts Legacy Project” has brought together a nationwide coalition of artists, administrators and government officials who are working to preserve the history of the Comprehensive Employment and Training Act’s support of the arts.
 In connection with this project, Prof. Maks has been working with both library and IT staff to create a digital archive of research materials openly accessible to scholars.
 This archive is housed at the college.